citp/privacy-policy-historical/w/we/web/webuzzapp.com.md

 ### ENQURIES

-For any enquires, WeBuzz can be contacted by posting to SUITE 902, 9/F, WING ON CENTRAL BUILDING, 26 DES VOEUX ROAD, CENTRAL, HONG KONG; by calling 852-31570321; or sending an email to info@webuzzapp.com.
+For any enquires, WeBuzz can be contacted by posting to Unit 715A, 7/F, Enterprise Place, Hong Kong Science Park, Shatin, N.T., HKSAR; by calling 852-39053902; or sending an email to info@webuzzapp.com.

 Last Modified: Dec 2010